thord1-stack/design-projects-portfolio/docs/assignments/A02/index.md

 _Which geometry did you select, and why?
 This is your first open design choice in the course — defend it._
 I selected this geometry because it reminded me of bridges that you can see all around the world today.
 These bridges have to be strong and last for a long time in their environments so I decided I wanted to make my truss similar.
 Throughout my calculations it did turn out that truss CD didn't have any internal forces, so that truss wasn't necessary but I continued my calculations to the end.
 ## Communicate
+This assignments made me work on my skills with keeping up with units.
+They're were many times where I had used KN when I was supposed to use N and it made me more aware at how important it is to keep up with.

+This assignment took me about 8 hours to complete.